AnuptaA/COS397-IW/client/tigertrain_client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## ChatGPT API Instructions
+(N/B: The API doesn't yet have access to the question image) (N/B: The API only works for traversal questions at the moment)

+Install the following packages using npm:

+- npm install axios
+- npm install @types/node --save-dev
+- npm install dotenv
+- npm install openai

+Make a file called ".env.local" in the tigertrain_client/components folder

+Paste into the .env.local file the details sent over text

+How to hit the API:
+    - Pick your favorite traversal question
+    - Enter a wrong answer then hit 'submit'
+    - Wait a few seconds (if its more than like 5 seconds, something may have gone wrong, check browser logs to confirm)